History of Shania Twain in Timeline

 On January 1, 2011, Shania Twain married Frédéric Thiébaud in Rincón, Puerto Rico.

-March 27, 2011: Publication of Autobiography, From This Moment On
+March 27, 2011: From This Moment On Autobiography Release

 On March 27, 2011, Shania Twain's autobiography, "From This Moment On", was published.

-In 2011, Shania Twain released her first single in six years, "Today Is Your Day", published her autobiography, "From This Moment On", and chronicled her vocal rehabilitation on the OWN miniseries "Why Not? with Shania Twain."
+In 2011, Shania Twain returned to the music scene with her first single in six years, "Today Is Your Day", and published her autobiography, 'From This Moment On', chronicling her vocal rehabilitation.

-In her 2011 autobiography "From This Moment On", Shania Twain expressed displeasure with her debut studio album, revealing that she had very little creative control.
+In her 2011 autobiography, 'From This Moment On', Shania Twain expressed her displeasure with her debut studio album, citing a lack of creative control.

 2014: End of Las Vegas Residency

-In 2014, Shania Twain's exclusive concert residency at The Colosseum at Caesars Palace, "Shania: Still the One", came to an end after running since 2012.
+In 2014, Shania Twain's exclusive concert residency at The Colosseum at Caesars Palace, titled 'Shania: Still the One', concluded.

 September 2017: Guest Star on Broad City